...

 If you find yourself walking on top of the dam, you are walking in the wrong direction!

 To us, the 1,100 yen for the ferry ticket is totally worth it!
-A highlight is a bridge that can be seen during the boat ride.
+A highlight is a bridge that can be seen during the boat ride (the 2nd photo in the IG post).

 There are several trekking courses of different lengths at Kurobe Dam Station.
 Check out the area map at the station and choose a course for light trekking!

-After your leisure walk around Kurobeko Lake, on your way to Kurobe Dam Station, the view from the top of the Kurobe Dam is absolutely breathtaking!
+After your leisure walk around Kurobeko Lake, on your way to Kurobe Dam Station, the view from the top of the Kurobe Dam is absolutely breathtaking (the 1st photo in the IG post)!

 There are various lookout decks around the Kurobe Dam.
-If you are unafraid of the height, we highly recommend you climb up, as the photos that can be taken from the decks are magnificent!
+If you are unafraid of heights, we highly recommend that you climb up, as the photos that can be taken from the decks are magnificent!
 Check out a detailed illustration of various decks HERE.

-Also, if you want to see the 10 tons per second of water pouring out of the dam, make sure you plan your trip to Kurobe Dam between the end of June to the 15th of October!
+Also, if you want to see 10 tons of water per second pouring out of the dam, be sure to plan your trip to Kurobe Dam between the end of June and October 15.

 If the weather is good, you will be able to see a RAINBOW alongside the water coming out of the dam (*’▽’).